-MEDA, the Institute of Agricultural Technology, and the Ministry of Local Economy are collaborating through Technolinks+ project to accelerate Nicaraguan small farmers’ and agri-food processors’ adoption of productive technologies.
-Through this project, MEDA can increase the harvest, improve produce quality and grow overall farm profitability, at the enterprise and export supply chain levels.
+MEDA, the Institute of Agricultural Technology, and the Ministry of Local Economy collaborated through Technolinks+ project to accelerate Nicaraguan small farmers’ and agri-food processors’ adoption of productive technologies.
+Through this project, MEDA aimed to increase the harvest, improve produce quality and grow overall farm profitability, at the enterprise and export supply chain levels.

-Our Technolinks+ project is working to provide small-scale farmers, agribusinesses, and cooperatives with increased access to technologies.
-The project provides these farmers and businesses with an electronic voucher and grants mechanism to develop their businesses and improve their use of technology.
+Our Technolinks+ project worked to provide small-scale farmers, agribusinesses, and cooperatives with increased access to technologies.
+The project provided these farmers and businesses with an electronic voucher and grants mechanism to develop their businesses and improve their use of technology.

-The goal of the Technolinks+ project is to accelerate Nicaraguan small farmers’ and agri-food processors’ use of more productive technologies.
-The project will improve the entrepreneurial capacity of producers, agribusinesses and cooperatives through better access to innovative, environmentally sustainable technologies, using incentives, investments, and market linkages.
+The goal of the Technolinks+ project was to accelerate Nicaraguan small farmers’ and agri-food processors’ use of more productive technologies.
+The project aimed to improve the entrepreneurial capacity of producers, agribusinesses and cooperatives through better access to innovative, environmentally sustainable technologies, using incentives, investments, and market linkages.

-The project is working to support 35,000 women and men smallholder farmers, 85 agribusinesses and cooperatives, and public institutions at all levels of the supply chain.
+The project aimed to support 35,000 women and men smallholder farmers, 85 agribusinesses and cooperatives, and public institutions at all levels of the supply chain.

 Nicaragua is a lower income Latin American country that is heavily dependent on its agricultural sector, comprising 19% of its Gross Domestic Product (GDP).
 In Nicaragua, more than 55% of people in poverty live in rural areas.